 By Stefaan Ghijs

 But what are the differences between using a private jet with engines and a propeller plane?
-Below, we explain several differences.
+Below, we will explain several differences.

 Despite the popularity of private jets, a propeller plane continues to play a very important role in today’s air transport.
 Most airlines use propeller aircraft for shorter distance flights.
 A propeller-driven aircraft is an efficient aircraft for flights with a distance between 700 and 1000 kilometers.
 For longer distances, a propeller aircraft is not the most efficient and cost-effective aircraft.